squint-cljs/squint/README.markdown

 these goals, post a message on [Github Discussions](https://github.com/borkdude/cherry/discussions).

-> :warning: This code is experimental and not recommended to be used in
+> :warning: This project is an experiment and not recommended to be used in
 > production.
 It currently has many bugs and will undergo many breaking changes.

 Goals of cherry: